 1. Make dehydrated apple chips with Anna apples

 Although this is a simple way to preserve the Anna apples, it’s one of our favorites.
 One batch of apple chips is often consumed before the next batch is finished.
-A family favorite for sure!

 - Rinse apples.